NHS Lothian: Headquarters

-NHS Lothian was based at the Deaconess House until 2010 when it moved to Waverley Gate, an office development within the facade of the former GPO in the centre of Edinburgh.
+NHS Lothian was based at the Deaconess House until 2010 when it moved to Waverley Gate, an office development within the facade of the former General Post Office in the centre of Edinburgh.
+In 2025 NHS Lothian moved its headquarters (HQ) from Waverley Gate to Mainpoint 102 Westport, Edinburgh.

 History

-It was established in 2001 as the 'umbrella' organisation for all Lothian health services.
+NHS Lothian was, Edinburgh. established in 2001 as the 'umbrella' organisation for all Lothian health services.
 There were also three NHS trusts operating in the area - Lothian University Hospitals, Lothian Primary Care and West Lothian Healthcare.
 The dissolution of these bodies in 2003-2004 meant that NHS Lothian would act as a single health authority, overseeing the planning and delivery of all the region's local health services.

-Governance

-Chief executive

-The Chief Executive is Calum Campbell (as of June 2020).